pjq/ChitChat/README.md

 ### License

-ChatGPT is licensed under the MIT license.
+It is licensed under the MIT license.
 See LICENSE for more information.

 ### Release command